Logo

 Stock markets around the world have varying opening and closing times, influenced by local business hours, time zones, and trading practices.

-Knowing these times is crucial, as market hours can impact your trading strategies and the ability to respond to global news events.
+Knowing what time does the stock market open and close is crucial, as market hours can impact your trading strategies and the ability to respond to global news events.

 Below, we’ll explore the trading hours of major stock exchanges across different continents.